Sajujya/tswd-portfolio-sajujya/critique_by_design.md

 A: This looks like a visulaization of the US Government Budget spending in 2016.
 The first visual is a tree map and the area represents the size of the budget used for each sector - Heatlh Care and Social Security were biggest and the second one is an interesting graph examinining the further sub-categorization.

-2. Can you describe to me what this is telling you?
+Q: Can you describe to me what this is telling you?

-The second one is a specification of the first graph - it shows me the sub-category of each sector and how much of the budget was spent in each.
+A: The second one is a specification of the first graph - it shows me the sub-category of each sector and how much of the budget was spent in each.

-3. Is there anything you find surprising or confusing?
+Q: Is there anything you find surprising or confusing?

-Nothing is reall surprising / confusing.
+A: Nothing is reall surprising / confusing.
 Remove the extra subcategory bars for Social Security.

-4. Who do you think is the intended audience for this is?
+Q: Who do you think is the intended audience for this is?

-The Government.
+A: The Government.
 The people.

-5. Do you think it is interpretable enough for the intended audience?
+Q: Do you think it is interpretable enough for the intended audience?

-Yes.
+A: Yes.

-6. Is there anything you would change or do differently?
+Q: Is there anything you would change or do differently?

-I need numbers.
+A: I need numbers.
 I think you need a point - Healthcare consisted of the biggest portion of the government budget for 2016, or something like that.

 #### Recreation of the Visualization